mertfiliz/Unity-Bunny-Hop/README.md

 This is a 2D Casual mobile platform game where we control a bunny to reach higher scores.
 It's developped in Unity 2D with using C#.

-The game is released on Google Play Store under the name of 'FrostyLeaf' (Description and images are included)
+The game is released on Google Play Store under the company name of 'FrostyLeaf' (Description and images are included)

 Here is the link: